Resident Evil Village review

 This review contains spoilers for Resident Evil 7.

-Resident Evil Village isn’t what you think it will be.
-Expert redirection from Capcom means that even if you’ve played the demos, watched the trailers and vacuumed up every snippet of information you can, you’ve only just scratched the surface of what Village is actually about - and that’s a very good thing.
+Resident Evil Village isn't exactly what you think it is.
+Clever misdirection from Capcom's marketing department ensures that even if you’ve played the game's demos, watched the trailers and hoovered up every snippet of information about the eighth instalment in the series, you’ve only just scratched the surface of what Village is actually about - and that’s a very good thing.

-Resident Evil Village is a worthy successor to the critically acclaimed Resident Evil 7 - but while that game may have arguably saved the survival horror series, Village builds on it with an experience that draws from all the best moments of the series.
-Capcom has finally found the formula that promises to thrill veteran fans of Resident Evil, while taking some much-needed risks in the process.
+Resident Evil Village is a worthy successor to the critically acclaimed Resident Evil 7 - but while that game managed to revive the survival horror roots of the series, Village builds on it with an experience that draws from all the highlights of the series.
+Capcom has finally found the formula that promises to thrill veteran fans of Resident Evil and delight newcomers, while taking some badly-needed risks in the process.

-While action played second fiddle to survival horror exploration in Resident Evil 7, Village balances the books somewhat.
-Resident Evil Village is more action-focused than its predecessor - making it closer to Resident Evil 4 in its moment-to-moment gameplay - but it blends this with the survival horror elements that we love about older entries.
-Combine this with some quality-of-life improvements, an array of memorable characters, a well-paced and gripping story and superb utilization of audio, and Resident Evil Village is another series highlight.
+While action was secondary to survival horror and exploration in Resident Evil 7, Village balances this out somewhat.
+Resident Evil Village is more action-focused than its predecessor - and it's visibly closer to the classic Resident Evil 4 in its moment-to-moment gameplay - but it blends this with the survival horror elements that we love about older entries.
+Factor in a slew of quality-of-life improvements, a roster of memorable characters, a well-paced and gripping story and superb utilization of in-game audio, and Resident Evil Village is another series highlight.

 Spoilers for Resident Evil 7 ahead.